A Survey of LLM Prompt Datasets: Taxonomy, Linguistic Patterns, and Practical Uses: Related Work

 \section{Related Work}

-\textbf{Datasets for LLMs.} Liu et al. \citep{liu2024datasets} discuss broadly the topic of datasets for LLMs, but emphasize more on corpus datasets for training and fine-tuning LLMs rather than providing a detailed analysis of prompt datasets.
-A few works consider LLM prompt datasets but with a narrower objective compared to ours.
-For instance, \citep{zhang2023instruction} and OpenCodeInstruct~\citep{ahmad2025opencodeinstruct} focus only on datasets for instruction tuning--a technique for fine-tuning LLMs using carefully constructed instruction-response pairs.
-LLMSecEval~\citep{DBLP:conf/msr/TonyMFS23} introduces a prompt dataset specifically designed for evaluating the safety of codes generated by LLMs, whereas \citet{LSYZSPYWJY24} survey datasets for LLMs' evaluation.
+\textbf{Datasets for LLMs.} \citet{liu2024datasets} broadly survey datasets for LLMs but emphasise corpora for training and fine-tuning rather than prompt datasets.
+Prior work on LLM prompt datasets has a narrower focus than ours: \citet{zhang2023instruction} and OpenCodeInstruct~\citep{ahmad2025opencodeinstruct} target instruction-tuning datasets, LLMSecEval~\citep{DBLP:conf/msr/TonyMFS23} is specific to code-safety evaluation, and \citet{LSYZSPYWJY24} survey evaluation datasets.

-\textbf{Tools and frameworks for prompt engineering.} The prompt report \citep{schulhoff2024prompt} offers a thorough survey of prompt engineering techniques, providing detailed scheme definitions and corresponding examples.
-Several works focus on developing tools that streamline prompt construction.
-Both PromptAid~\citep{MDSAHKB25} and PromptLandscape~\citep{DBLP:conf/pacificvis/WangYFDZWZ24} present visual support systems to simplify the creation and engineering of prompts.
-PEPR~\citep{feffer2024prompt} assesses various prompt combinations to determine the most optimal one for a given scenario. \citet{DBLP:conf/gecco/SalettaF24} introduce a grammar-based evolutionary method to systematically optimize prompts for specific use cases.
-Promptaware~\citep{chen2025promptware} integrates software engineering principles into the prompt engineering process.
-There are also works proposing solutions for generating prompts for specific scenarios.
-PromptAgent~\citep{DBLP:conf/iclr/WangLW0LZJXH24} introduces a model that automatically crafts and optimizes prompts with quality on par with those handcrafted by experts.

-In contrast to previous studies, our work is the first to compile a comprehensive list of prompt datasets and we also extract valuable insights through their analysis.
+\textbf{Tools and frameworks for prompt engineering.} \citet{schulhoff2024prompt} survey prompt-engineering techniques; PromptAid~\citep{MDSAHKB25} and PromptLandscape~\citep{DBLP:conf/pacificvis/WangYFDZWZ24} provide visual tooling; PEPR~\citep{feffer2024prompt} selects optimal prompt combinations; \citet{DBLP:conf/gecco/SalettaF24} optimise prompts via grammar-based evolution; Promptaware~\citep{chen2025promptware} applies software-engineering principles; and PromptAgent~\citep{DBLP:conf/iclr/WangLW0LZJXH24} automatically crafts expert-quality prompts.
+In contrast, our work is the first to compile a comprehensive prompt-dataset catalogue and to extract generalisable insights via multi-level linguistic analysis.